iusztinpaul/energy-forecasting/README.md

 ## Configure Credentials for the Private PyPi Server
 **We will run the private PyPi server using Docker down the line.
-But it will already expect the credentials configuration.**
+But it will already expect the credentials configured.**

 Create credentials using `passlib`:
 ```shell